Rules of Entry

 2. SCOPE OF THE COMPETITION:

-Only one entry per member newspaper may be submitted in any category for the applicable circulation class.
+Only one entry per newspaper may be submitted in any category.

-Entry deadline is Monday, January 31, 2005.
-All entries must be received at the CCNA office–8 Market St., Suite 300, Toronto, Ontario, M5E 1M6–postmarked or shipped prepaid prior to midnight on January 31.
+Entry deadline is Monday, January 31, 2006.
+All entries must be received at the CCNA officeÔÇö8 Market St., Suite 300, Toronto, Ontario, M5E 1M6ÔÇöpostmarked or shipped prepaid prior to midnight on January 31.
 C.O.D. packages will not be accepted.

-A single cheque for the total entry fee plus 7% G.S.T., payable to the Canadian Community Newspapers Association, must accompany the entry package from each newspaper.
+The base entry fee for all entries is $53.50, including 7% G.S.T.
+A single cheque for the total entry fee, payable to the Canadian Community Newspapers Association, must accompany the entry package from each newspaper.
 Credit card payments are also accepted.

 All entries must be accompanied by a completed Entry Form (“Forms Page 1”).
 Entries not accompanied by an Entry Form will not be accepted.

-All entries must be clearly marked by category and class number using the entry tags (“Forms Pages 3-6”).
+All entries must be clearly marked using the entry tags (“Forms Page 3”).
 Use tape or staples to keep entry materials together.
 Send all entries together in one package.

-Any work published in more than one newspaper may only be entered by the CCNA member newspaper with the highest circulation.
-The work must be entered in the applicable circulation class for that newspaper.
-CCNA’s Better Newspapers Competition committee, staff and judges reserve the right to disqualify any duplicate entries at any point that they are discovered during the competition.<
+Any work published in more than one newspaper may only be entered by the newspaper with the highest circulation.
+CCNA’s Better Newspapers Competition committee, staff and judges reserve the right to disqualify any duplicate entries at any point that they are discovered during the competition.